Liverpool City Council Administration Building and Customer Service Centre

 - General enquiries/complaints

-Building inspections can be books up to 9am of the morning of the inspection.
+Building inspections can be booked up to 3:30pm the afternoon before the inspection.
 Please quote the application number.

 Commitment to services and communication